 Every once in a while, I’ll go back through some posts we wrote a long time ago.
 This one really took me back…it happened in the early days of COVID, when the world didn’t know much about the virus, and COVID precautions were to the absolute max.
 Most people were doing their best to accept “it is what it is,” but apparently few still thought things should be how they always were, even when most people were worried about catching and perhaps dying from the virus.
 And, of course, I guess those people felt the need to be loud and proud about that.
 So if you’re going to complain about something on the internet (and on Facebook, no less!), you should expect the whole world to chime in.
 Welp, that’s exactly what happened to a passenger on a well-known airline.

-The passenger, who we’ll call Aaron (because it rhymes with Karen) was complaining about his flight between Asia and The Netherlands, and how fewer services were offered to him, a business class passenger, due to coronavirus precautions.
+The passenger was complaining about his flight between Asia and The Netherlands, and how fewer services were offered to him, a business class passenger, due to coronavirus precautions.
+I won’t mention the airline, but it was Asia-based.
 Here are some excerpts (with a little editing on my part for brevity, privacy and spelling/grammar issues):

 This airline should be ashamed of itself for charging so much for a flight that was worth very little.

 – Just like all restaurants which were forced to do take out service at a discount during Phase 1, they should be charging 30% less for its business flights.

 – No champagne in business class.

 How then is my cabin different from economy?
 You have one red wine, one white wine, tiger beer onboard for business flights.
 I suppose this is what is also available for economy flights.
 Shouldn’t you make a difference for business to at least have one champagne?
 I don’t understand how having champagne would endanger safe distancing in the cabin.

 I understand the airline is trying to reduce contact between cabin staff and passengers.
 Then why charge regular prices?

 I understand they want to do a one tray service, so reduce your prices for business class.